nmkollars/Field-Goose/README.md

 # Field-goose
 Data and code for a project testing the effects of simulated grazing disturbance on eelgrass genotypic diversity

-Metadata for project: Distrubance reduces recuritment
+Metadata for project: Distrubance reduces colonization
 Authors: Kollars and Stachowicz

 # File: "Kollars_feedback_usats.csv"